LuigiBrosNin/Luizo-s-notes/content/Master first year/Complex systems and network science/Project paper notes.md

 The weights that regulate the cohesion and alignment of fishes did also not impact the environment, there were no improvement or difference in the way hunting was performed, but the direction and movement of fishes in the schooling environment differentiated greatly: as cohesion approached high values the schooling effect became more chaotic until it didn't ultimately resemble schooling behaviour; while alignment experienced similar but less chaotic results in fish movements, always experiencing a loss of the schooling behaviour.
 Maximum turn per tick was predicted to generate no difference in the experiments, and aside from the speed at which fishes form schooling, there isn't much to report.
 In conclusions, none of the new parameters involved substantially changed the survivability of fishes in a noticeable way compared to the changes in the previous model, and the only interesting study we can perform over the schooling is the different sizes it can have depending on cohesion ranges.
-The worsening of the fishes survivability also led to a state of equilibrium in an environment where fishes would previously overpopulate the earth, which was an interesting discovery.
+The worsening of the fishes survivability also led to a state of equilibrium in an environment where fishes would previously overpopulate the earth, which was an interesting discovery that will be discussed in later chapters.

+# 4 Hunting strategy model
+The third and final model studied implements a peer to peer communication system between our dolphin agents.
+This system aims to improve the hunting strategy of dolphins by communicating with each other the position of fishes based on

 #